 Can I view my account(s) online?

-Yes, you may view your account(s) online using the Client Login link on our website.
+Yes, you may view your account(s) online using the Client Login page on our website.

 Who is Pershing?

 Pershing, LLC supports Cetera Advisor Networks with clearing, execution, settlement, custody, reporting and trading services.
-Pershing is the world’s leading provider of comprehensive, financial business solutions to broker-dealer firms, Registered Investment Advisors and investment managers.
+Pershing is the world’s leading provider of comprehensive, financial business solutions to broker-dealer firms, registered investment advisers and investment managers.
 Pershing has over $1.5 trillion in assets under administration.
 Pershing’s parent company, the Bank of New York Mellon Corporation, has more than $28 trillion in assets under custody and/or administration.

 Who is Cetera Advisor Networks?